arielkirkwood/melodic-web/docs/1.0/getting-started/introduction.md

 <!-- insert Melodic <script> tag here -->
 {% endhighlight %}

-Curious which components explicitly require jQuery, our JS, and Popper.js?
+Curious which components explicitly require jQuery, our JavaScript, and Popper.js?
 Click the show components link below.
 If you're at all unsure about the general page structure, keep reading for an example page template.

 <details>
 <summary class="text-primary mb-3">Show components requiring JavaScript</summary>